Updated: November 2023

 Make sure you carefully document escalation protocols, contact paths, KPIs and so on, so they can be used again in the coming years.
 Also keep in mind that material you develop can be used for training purposes (for example when handing over areas of responsibility) or as an introduction to new employees.

 When the busiest shopping days of the year are over, it is important to evaluate the routines so that you can benefit from what went well and learn from what was less successful.
 This makes it easier for you to develop and improve the processes for next year. 💡

 The procedures you implement for Black Week and Christmas shopping can often be reused in other campaigns as well as in your daily work. 🛍️

 Is there something missing from our checklist?
 Are you curious about our services?

-At Litium, we make sure that you, as an e-retailer, can focus on sales when you use our scalable platform.
+At Litium, we make sure that you, as an e-tailer, can focus on sales when you use our scalable e-commerce platform.
 Whether during sales peaks like Black Week or just business-as-usual, we make sure your e-commerce site always performs.